John Alexander Hammerton: Other works

 In the Second World War, Hammerton edited "The Second Great War - A Standard History" (with Maj.-Gen. Sir Charles Gwynn acting a Military Editor).
 It was originally published in 104 parts, first fortnightly and then monthly for over five years, reverting to fortnightly in the last year of production.
 The collected editions were published in 9 volumes in 1947.

 Hammerton later edited a biography of J. M. Barrie and studies of Charles Dickens and Robert Louis Stevenson.
 He also wrote Other Things than War: Musings and Memories (1943), and an autobiography, Books and Myself (1944).
 He edited Punch Library of Humour, a book series of volumes of selected Punch Magazine sketches, described as "cream of our national humour, contributed by the masters of the comic draughtsmanship and leading wits of the age to 'Punch'".

-Mee died in 1943.
-In 1946, Hammerton wrote a biography of him entitled Child of Wonder.
+Arthur Mee died in 1943.
+Hammerton wrote a biography of him entitled Child of Wonder (Hodder & Stoughton, 1946).